firavoyage/blogging/readme.md

 - self
   - `ubuntu` guide to an elegant work flow
   - `weekly` weekly plans for distinct times
+  - `anime` vistas and cadences
+  - `gaming` passion for battles and builds
   - `timeln` everyday scripts and vibes
-  - `gaming` passion of battles and builds
-  - `djhs` wax and wane of the school life
+  - `djhs` wax and wane of school life

 ## gamut